-Our contribution to the Sustainable Development Goals
+Our contribution to the UN Sustainable Development Goals

 Dreamcatcher South Africa’s activities have intentionally addressed the goals of the UN since 2000 through the previous Millennium Development Goals (2000-2015) and the current Sustainable Development Goals (2015-30).
 The goals call for concerted action to solve some of the world’s most difficult challenges.
 193 UN General Assembly members adopted and committed to the Sustainable Development Goals.
 Our integrated model also responds to the aims of COPs (Conference of the Parties), the most recent being COP26 in Glasgow UK in 2022, with specific focus on climate action.